 Frequently Asked Questions

 Can a herniated disc heal on its own?
 Yes, in some cases.
 The body can reabsorb herniated disc material over time, and symptoms often improve as inflammation decreases.
-Conservative treatment accelerates this process and addresses the mechanical factors that contributed to the injury.
+Conservative treatment accelerates this process significantly and addresses the mechanical factors that contributed to the injury.

 If you’re dealing with back pain, leg pain, or other symptoms that might be related to a disc problem, we’re here to help.
 Schedule an appointment at our Indian Trail office or call (704) 821-3222 to get started.